-Sue: I like their weird mouths, and if you lit them properly they would be really scary.
-But their little hands are very silly and they shouldn’t show the feet at all.
+Sue: I like their weird mouths, and if you lit them properly they could be really scary.
+But their little hands are very silly, and they shouldn’t show their feet at all.
 If they came back today, they’d be great.
 They would curl up and roll at you.
 Trust me, it would be great.

 Brazen sacrifices himself so the Doctor and his companions can escape.

-Sue: He was a bit of a dick – and Turlough technically killed him by going a bit nuts – but at least he came good at the end.
+Sue: He was a bit of a dick – and Turlough technically killed him by going nuts – but at least he came good at the end.
 A very strange performance, though.

 The Gravis’ plan becomes clear: he wants to turn Frontios into a spaceship.

 Sue: That’s quite an audacious plan for a half a dozen termites to pull off.

-As Tegan wanders through the caves, she notices bits of the TARDIS scattered around.
+As Tegan wanders through the caves, she notices bits of the TARDIS scattered around the place.

 Sue: Okay, I’m lost.
-How has this happened?
+How did this happen?

-The Doctor tempts the Gravis into his console room, and then he tricks the monster into reassembling the TARDIS with his superpowers.
+The Doctor tempts the Gravis into his console room and tricks the monster into reassembling the TARDIS with his superpowers.

 Sue: So he’s the Tractator’s Obi-Wan Kenobi?

 And then the Doctor dumps the Gravis on an unpopulated planet.

-Sue: You could easily bring him back again.
+Sue: They could easily bring him back again.
 Just light him a bit better, give him some decent hands, and he’ll be fine.
 Oh, and you might want to work on his voice so he has more gravitas.